World Budget Travel Table – Backpacking Costs in Different Countries

 backpacking costs

 The world budget travel table offers an estimate of the daily backpacking costs in 85 countries including all of the most popular destinations.
-It should help anyone planning to travel with the challenging process of calculating a realistic backpacking budget for your trip.
+It should help anyone planning to travel with the challenging process of calculating a realistic daily or monthly backpacking budget for your trip.

 Scroll down for the full travel costs table.
 You’ll see that some countries also have more detailed posts that include sample prices and suggested budgets for those looking for a bit more luxury.
-First, here’s a quick overview of the cost of travel in the most popular regions for backpacking:
+First, here’s a quick overview that shows what kind of ballpark you’ll want to be thinking when it comes to the cost of travel in the most popular regions for backpacking:

 Cheapest countriesMost expensive countriesAverage across the region